SaltyAom/niku/doc/tutorial/foundation.md

 5. We add padding here
   5.1 `mx` is shorten for "Margin x-axis", which inspired by `TailwindCSS` to shorten the property.
   5.2 `my` as same as `mx`, it's shorten for "Margin y-axis".
-6. Now after we add all desired property, we build it as Widget.

 The order of property builder is every important.
 Because when we call the property of base Widget, it create a new Widget to wrap itself.